Salboni (community development block): Culture

 The kings of Karnagarh ruled over a zamindari that included Midnapore and the surrounding areas.
 While the fort is in ruins, the temples are still standing.

 Healthcare

 In 2014, Salboni CD block had one rural hospital, three primary health centres, one central government/ PSU medical institution and one private nursing home with total 115 beds and 16 doctors.
 It had 35 family welfare sub centres and one family welfare centre.
 6,100 patients were treated indoors and 147,811 patients were treated outdoors in the hospitals, health centres and subcentres of the CD block.

-Salboni Rural Hospital, with 35 beds at Salboni, is the major government medical facility in the Salboni CD block.
+Salboni Super Speciality Hospital, with 300 beds at Salboni, is the major government medical facility in the Salboni CD block.
 There are primary health centres at Godapiasal (with 10 beds), Bhimpur (with 6 beds) and Pirakata (with 4 beds).